Eketāhuna

-Eketāhuna is a small rural settlement, in the south of the Tararua District and the Manawatū-Whanganui region of New Zealand's North Island.
+Eketāhuna is a small rural village, in the south of the Tararua District and the Manawatū-Whanganui region of New Zealand's North Island.

 The town is located at eastern foot of the Tararua Ranges, 35 kilometres north of Masterton and a similar distance south of Palmerston North.
 It is situated on State Highway 2, on the eastern bank of the Mākākahi River.

 Eketāhuna has become synonymous with stereotypes of remote rural New Zealand towns, with New Zealanders colloquially referring to the town in the same way other English speakers refer to Timbuktu.